Fast, Exact and Scalable Dynamic Ridesharing: Experiments.

 We take the default model parameters from MATSim.
 The stop time~$\StopTime$ is set to \SI{1}{\minute}, the maximum wait time~$\MaxWaitTime$ to \SI{5}{\minute}, the maximum trip time model parameters~$\alpha$ and $\beta$ to 1.7 and $\SI{2}{\minute}$, the wait time violation weight~$\WaitViolationWeight$ to 1, and finally the trip time violation weight~$\TripViolationWeight$ to 10.

 CH preprocessing is taken from the open-source library RoutingKit\footnote{\url{https://github.com/RoutingKit/RoutingKit}}.
 We use the partitioning algorithm Inertial Flow~\cite{SchildS15} to compute a CCH order, with the balance parameter~$b$ set to 0.3.
-CH preprocessing and CCH order computation take less than one second each.
+CH preprocessing and CCH order computation take less than one second each on the Berlin network.
+On the Rhine-Ruhr network, the former takes 4~seconds and the latter takes 6~seconds.
 For smaller search spaces, we apply the more sophisticated perfect CCH customization algorithm~\cite{DibbeltSW16}.